CrescNet/growth-js/README.md

 After data entry, users can save the data to the browser's local storage or to a JSON file.
 They can also create a QR code that contains the data.

+Data can later be re-imported into the application.

+We focused on data privacy when developing this application.

 ## Project setup
 ```
 npm install